 What is Operator Overloading?

-Operator overloading is the way by which we give the already existing operators like +,-,*,/, How Operator Overloading is useful?
+Operator overloading is the way by which we give the already existing operators like +,-,*,/,>) and extreme extraction operators (Operator Overloading

 Open Dev C++ then File > new > source file and start writing the code below.

 These are the header files that we need for coding.
 The main header is stdio.h which provides us with most of the functions for coding in C and the second header files is just for using a function which can pause the screen until the user hits any key.

 In this program we will take user input about three attributes of employees user and in the end display all the information that was entered.
 We also displayed the largest most salary in the end of the program

 In this part we simply made a class named “complex” having two data members in the private access specifier.
 While we also defined here a default and an overloaded constructor so that values are assigned to data members as soon as the objects are made.

 complex operator+(complex mynum)

 Here in this part we have overloaded the addition operator.
 In the main of the program the object that is before the + operator is the one through which the operator overloading is called.
 The “operator” is a key word in this function, which indicates the compiler that an operator is being overloaded in this function.
 This overloading functions takes in a complex number as an argument and also returns a complex number after adding the corresponding data members of the complex number that has been passed as argument and the one through which the operator overloading function is called.
 Here in this function c6 is returned.

 cout<<"The real part is:"<<endl;

 cout<<"\n\nThe imag part is:"<<endl;